Executive & Creative Director

-Anahita Azrahimi is a seasoned arts manager and an arts maker.
-Bringing artists and audiences together to nurture the joy of engaging with art has been the core of her arts management work for the past 15 years.
+anahita azrahimi is a seasoned arts manager and an arts maker.
+Bringing artists and audiences together to nurture the joy of engaging with art, has been the core of her arts management work for the past 15 years.

 Ania Harmata is a visual artist and arts manager.
 Motivated by the idea of artists as entrepreneurs, Ania strives to empower and encourage opportunities for professional development for visual artists and makers.
 Ania holds an Honours BA and an Advanced Diploma in Art and Art History from the collaborative program between the University of Toronto Mississauga and Sheridan College.
 Most recently, she has completed a Graduate Certificate in Arts Management from Centennial College.
-The 2020 season will be her fourth show with the Toronto Outdoor Art Fair, Canada’s largest and longest-running juried outdoor art event.
+The 2022 season will be her sixth show with the Toronto Outdoor Art Fair, Canada’s largest and longest-running juried outdoor art event.

-Artist Relations Support
+Artist Relations & Administrative Coordinator

 Yi Tung (Lavender) Cheng.
 A recent graduate of Centennial College with a Post-Graduate Certificate of Arts Management.
 She also holds a degree in Archaeology.
 She considers herself motivated by passion, hard work, and creativity.
 As a museum practitioner, she has a longstanding interest in widening access to art by engaging visitors with diverse curatorial perspectives.
 Lavender is excited to be starting her career in Arts Management by combining her knowledge and love for museums.